KoljaB/RealtimeSTT/README.md

 This will install all the necessary dependencies, including a **CPU support only** version of PyTorch.

+Although it is possible to run RealtimeSTT with a CPU installation only using a small model you will get way better experience using:7

 ### GPU Support with CUDA (recommended)

 Additional steps are needed for a **GPU-optimized** installation.
 These steps are recommended for those who require **better performance** and have a compatible NVIDIA GPU.